originphp/website/source/docs/services.md

 ## Service Results

-When running services, returning true or false is not always enough.
+When running services, returning `true` or `false` is not always enough.
 Some services, might have different types of errors or if successful it might need to return some data as well, such as a record that was created.

+The Result object is based upon the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml), so you should pass an array with a key `error` if something went wrong, and `data` with the payload if everything is okay.

 The Service `dispatch` method returns either null or a Result object depending upon what the execute returns.
 The Result object provides a consistent way for dealing with this.